aerth/blog/post/plan-9-golang.md

 ---insert explosion gif---

-  * It seems Go and Plan 9 don't like each other at the moment?
+  * It seems Go and plan 9 don't like each other at the moment?
   * No real git, whatever.
 Always on "master" branch.

 ## Awesome!

-  * Go is one of the few languages that one can write Plan 9 software in.
+  * Go is one of the few languages that one can write plan 9 software in.
-  * Plan 9 is a great Go programming environment.
+  * plan 9 is a great Go programming environment.
   * I don't know much C and I don't plan on learning it.

-## Installing Go on Plan 9
+## Installing Go on plan 9

 April 2016: https://github.com/golang/go/issues/15234